-Health and well-being are greatly influenced by many factors in our everyday lives.
+Health and well-being are influenced by many factors in our everyday lives.
 Where we live, how and where we work, the safety of our surroundings, accessibility of affordable health services, the environmental quality, and the presence or absence of strong family and communities ties all play a role in our overall wellness.
-These lie both in and outside what we think of as the traditional health care system.
+These lie both inside and outside what we think of as the traditional health care system.
 When one or more of these areas of life is out of alignment, well-being suffers.

 In order to introduce more community practitioners to the potential behavioral science has to strengthen their work, we are working with three organizations across the U.S. to design and test solutions to a health problem in their community.